Little Golden Farm

 When is the puppy ready to come home?

-Our puppies are ready to meet their forever families and join your home at 8 weeks old.
-This is the ideal time for them to leave our care because they are emotionally, physically, and developmentally prepared to transition to their new environment.
+Our puppies are ready to meet their forever families at 8 weeks old.
+This is the ideal time for them to leave our care because they’re emotionally, physically, and developmentally prepared to transition into a new environment.

-Here’s why 8 weeks is the perfect time for puppies to go home:
+Here’s why 8 weeks is the perfect time:

-• Critical Socialization Period: During their first 8 weeks, puppies learn essential social skills from their mom and littermates, such as bite inhibition, play behavior, and how to interact appropriately with others.
-This foundation helps them become well-rounded and confident as they grow.
+During the first 8 weeks, puppies learn important skills from their mom and littermates things like bite inhibition, play behavior, body language, and how to interact confidently with others.
+This early foundation helps them grow into well-rounded, social puppies.

 Do your puppies come up to date on shots and microchipped?